 At the time the article was last revised Ashesh Ishwarlal Ranchod had no financial relationships to ineligible companies to disclose.View Ashesh Ishwarlal Ranchod's current disclosures

 Looser zones, also known as cortical infractions, Milkman lines or pseudofractures, are wide, transverse lucencies with sclerotic borders traversing partway through a bone, usually perpendicular to the involved cortex, and are associated most frequently with osteomalacia and rickets.

 Given that these lesions are a type of insufficiency fracture, they are not themselves diagnostic of osteomalacia.
-Osteomalacia is the strongly favored diagnosis when these are bilaterally symmetric and in a classic location such as the axillary border of the scapulae, ribs, or posterior ulnae.
-Other frequently involved sites include the superior and inferior pubic rami, and proximal medial femora.
+Osteomalacia is the strongly favored diagnosis when these are bilaterally symmetric and in a classic location such as the axillary border of the scapula, rib, or posterior ulna.
+Other frequently involved sites include the superior and inferior pubic ramus, and medial side of the femoral neck.
 Complete fractures may occur through these weakened sites 4.